 Emotional Support Squirrel A No-Go On Frontier Flight

 Jokes aside about flying squirrels, nuts served on planes and bushy-tailed passengers, squirrels and planes do not actually mix.
-At least not on Tuesday at Orlando International Airport where an unidentified passenger hadn't gotten the memo.
+At least not on Tuesday at Orlando International Airport, where an unidentified passenger hadn't gotten the memo.

 She boarded her Cleveland-bound Frontier Airlines flight toting a cage containing the furry occupant.
 She did her due diligence by noting on her reservation that she would be bringing an emotional support animal, Frontier said in a statement.
-She even had the animal cleared by TSA's x-ray machine.
+She even had the animal cleared by TSA's X-ray machine.
 She just failed to notify the airline that her companion was a squirrel.

-The woman refused to get off the flight, Frontier said and Orlando police stepped in.
+The woman refused to get off the flight, Frontier said, and Orlando police stepped in.

 "Everyone was deplaned so police could deal with the passenger," Frontier said.

-An Orlando Police Department spokesman said the woman got off the plane once officers arrived so no further action was taken.
+An Orlando Police Department spokesman said the woman got off the plane once officers arrived, so no further action was taken.

-Video recorded at the terminal, shows the woman defiantly departing accompanied by police as she grips her squirrel cage.
+Video recorded at the terminal shows the woman defiantly departing accompanied by police as she grips her squirrel's cage.

 "Yeah, here's the crazy lady," she shouts, as other passengers jeer.
-She then raises her fist, middle finger extended, and yells "shut up," as bystanders applaud and hold up their phones to record the incident.
+She then raises her fist, middle finger extended, and yells "Shut up" as bystanders applaud and hold up their phones to record the incident.

-Somebody can be heard yelling, "Damn squirrel," as she exits.
+Somebody can be heard yelling "Damn squirrel" as she exits.

 Federal rules say a "wide variety of service animals are permitted in the cabin portion of the aircraft," but airlines are given leeway to set their own policies.